lrodero/cats-effect-tutorial/tutorial.md

 And what about trying to develop different protocols!?
 We let to your imagination how to expand this quite simple server with cats effect lib.
-But first take a look to the next and last section, it may give you more ideas ;)
+But first take a look to the next sections, it may give you more ideas ;)

 Warning: fibers are not threads!<a name="fibersarenotthreads"></a>
 --------------------------------